Province of New York: Proprietary government (1664–1685)

 Upon conclusion of the peace in 1674, the Duke of York appointed Sir Edmund Andros as Governor of his territories in America.
 Governor Edmund Andros in 1674 said "permit all persons of what religion soever, quietly to inhabit within the precincts of your jurisdiction" Nonetheless, he made the Quakers of West Jersey pay toll on the Delaware, but they applied to England and were redressed.
 He was followed by Colonel Thomas Dongan in 1682.
 Dongan was empowered, on the advice of William Penn, to summon "...a general assembly of all the freeholders, by such persons they should choose to represent them to consult with you and said council what laws are fit and necessary to be made..."

 A colonial Assembly was created in October 1683.
 New York was the last of the English colonies to have an assembly.
 The assembly passed the Province of New York constitution on October 30, the first of its kind in the colonies.
 This constitution gave New Yorkers more rights than any other group of colonists including the protection from taxation without representation.
 On November 1, 1683, the government was reorganized, and the state was divided into twelve counties, each of which was subdivided into towns.
 Ten of those counties still exist (see above), but two (Cornwall and Dukes) were in territory purchased by the Duke of York from the Earl of Stirling, and are no longer within the territory of the State of New York, having been transferred by treaty to Massachusetts.
 While the number of counties has been increased to 62, the pattern still remains that a town in New York State is a subdivision of a county, similar to New England.

 An act of the assembly in 1683 naturalized all those of foreign nations then in the colony professing Christianity.
 To encourage immigration, it also provided that foreigners professing Christianity may, after their arrival, be naturalized if they took the oath of allegiance as required.

 The Duke's Laws established a non-denominational state church.

 The British replaced the Dutch in their alliance with the Iroquois against New France, with an agreement called the Covenant Chain.

+The colony was one of the Middle Colonies, and ruled at first directly from England.
+When the Duke of York ascended to the throne of England as James II in 1685, the province became a royal colony.